-How to improve website loading speed became a very important topic when Google began baking this into their core ranking algorithm.
-They say “The web should be fast.”
+How to improve Core Web Vitals and page load speed became a very important topic when Google began baking this into their core ranking algorithm in 2020.
+Long ago, they said “The web should be fast.”
 When Google speaks, it is important to listen – if you wish to prosper online.

 Although improving page load speeds can result in better rankings, the other equally important aspect to address is Visitor Experience.

 There are few people who enjoy watching rust form, and slow to load web pages engender similar feelings… At the same time, through 2016 the average web page size continued to grow, now at 2.33 Megabytes.

 An increase in load time usually results in decreased revenue for e-commerce sites – Amazon say 100ms extra load times costs 1% in revenue!Conversely, making the site faster improves revenue…